So that means the president in World Series parlance is two for two.

 A couple of years ago, he issued a press release.

-Our esteemed Democrat congressman from Northern Minnesota issued a press release saying 12 million out of the 2005 highway bill coming home.
+Our esteemed Democrat congressman from northern Minnesota issued a press release saying $12 million out of the 2005 highway bill coming home.

-Except that roughly 10 million was for non-road uses.
+Except that roughly $10 million was for non-road uses.

-Oh, actually, not even mass transit, because Mass Transit's got its own account now.
+Oh, actually, not even mass transit because mass transit's got its own account now.

-If you love those those light rail systems in your city, whether it's, you know, San Diego or Dallas or Portland, uh, the mother of smart growth, the urban growth boundary Mecca, the People's Republic of Portland, if you like all that money, meanwhile, your congestion is getting worse.
+If you love those light rail systems in your city, whether it's, you know, San Diego or Dallas or Portland, the mother of smart growth, the urban growth boundary Mecca, the People's Republic of Portland, if you like all that money, meanwhile, your congestion is getting worse.

 Take a look at the highway bill.

-Fifty-two billion out of the last highway bill, didn't go for roads, didn't go for bridge maintenance.
+$52 billion out of the last highway bill didn't go for roads.

-You take the fifty-two billion that came out of there for the mass transit account, in which the federal government extorts states, you will not get your federal tax gas tax dollars back unless you build a light rail line, which doesn't work for most people, and by the way, run deficits that would boggle the mind each and every year, even when you do have ridership.
+You take the $52 billion that came out of there for the mass transit account, in which the federal government extorts states, you will not get your federal gas tax dollars back unless you build a light rail line, which doesn't work for most people.

 You're not paying enough.